The Book of Revelations

 Possible contradictions

-How many Spirits does God or Jesus have?
+How many Spirits does God have?

 John to the seven churches which are in Asia: Grace [be] unto you, and peace, from him which is, and which was, and which is to come; and from the seven Spirits which are before His throne -- Revelation 1:4 (KJV)